FrankNPC/steplogs-logging-examples/steplogs-logging-integration-java-spring-example/README.md

 `Tips: `

-`For PII info sanitizing, see DeSensetiver and JsonNode, now we support skip, mask, sha and md5, and aes encryption, it's encouraging to apply any sanitizer to protect info.`

 `If the target beans are not marked @Logging, try LoggingMethodPointcut`

 `Print X-Step-Trace-Id to the http response header might be helpful, see LoggingHttpHeaderResponseAdvice`

 See Sample: ![Screenshot trace](./Screenshot-trace.png)